jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 ```

 #### `build` block
 This block brings everything together and executes the build.
-It calls the `source.vsphere-iso.ubuntu-k8s` block defined above, and also ties in a few `file` and `shell` provisioners. `file` provisioners are used to copy files (like SSL CA certificates and SSH keys) into the VM, while the `shell` provisioners run commands and execute scripts.
+It calls the `source.vsphere-iso.ubuntu-k8s` block defined above, and also ties in a `file` and a few `shell` provisioners. `file` provisioners are used to copy files (like SSL CA certificates) into the VM, while the `shell` provisioners run commands and execute scripts.
 Those will be handy for the post-deployment configuration tasks, like updating and installing packages.

 ```text
 //  BLOCK: build